[A titbit taste of the work in progress A Republic of Books]

 ‘MBP07042073: 8:45’ James Michael MacCarthy’s entire name and history appeared on the screen, as well as the particulars of his current existence—even to the fact that he liked to be called ‘Jim.’
-This same screen always came up with an attachment to any new case he had taken.
-It was part of the quick Gateskeeper review, ostensibly to mark any conflicts of interest.
+This same screen automatically came up with an attachment to any new case he had taken.
+It was part of the ‘quick’ Gateskeeper review, ostensibly to mark any conflicts of interest.
 He was 45—unmarried—graduated from the University of Massachusetts in 2041—had joined the force in 2042—made lieutenant five years later—made Detective with the Boston Metropolitan Police a year after that and Chief Detective in the five years following.
 Now, after nearly twenty-five years, he was a veteran and would receive some deference for this.
-He usually got the cases he requested, and there was no conflict with this one that any AI, or anyone else, would see.
+He usually got the cases he requested, and there was no conflict with this particular one that any Gateskeeper, or any other AI, would see.

-Jim typed a note in the field for ‘marital status,’ adding the word ‘happily’ to the word ‘single,’ and then confirmed the change.
+Jim typed a note in the gray-field for ‘marital status,’ adding the word ‘happily’ to the word ‘single,’ and then confirmed the change.
 Emily’s head jerked immediately and turned to glare at him through the glass partitions.
 He liked that she had a sense of humor.
+The Gateskeeper erased his annotation within seconds.

 Emily was seven years his junior.
 Too young for him now.
 The problem was, she would want a child.
 She deserved a child, if she wanted that.
 But he did not want that for himself.
 He had other responsibilities.
 Over twenty-thousand of them.

-Above the edge of his screen, Captain Russo stood, straightening herself to some advantage—she looked good to him any way—and strolled in his direction.
+Above the edge of his screen Jim saw Captain Russo stand, straighten herself to some advantage—she looked good to him any way—and walk in his direction.
 He pretended not to look at her saunter.

-She leaned on the metal case of hard files in front of him, making a fine indentation in the curve of her hip.
+She stopped directly in front of him and leaned on the metal case of hard files, making a fine indentation in the curve of her hip.

 “So, explain.
 What is it about this one?
 You keep doing this to me.
 I get you good cases and you knock them off and then go take things like this.
 What is it about this one?”